Super Pay Cards!

 Here is how each round was played:

 In round 1, called "Five Card Draw", four of the sixteen cards were shown briefly to the players at the start of the round.
 Each player, on his/her turn, called out three cards, and if a pair (or better) was found, the player kept it and tried to complete that hand, with only one card called at a time on all subsequent turns (this selection method was also used for all other hands described below, except "Strategy").

-In round 2, one of three different hands was played, each of which is described below:
+In round 2, one of four different hands was played, each of which is described below:

 Round 3 was called "Wild Card Hand".
-This was played in a similar fashion to round 1, but there were several wild cards (or "jokers"), which made five of a kind possible; as in "2, 3, 4, 5", payoff for five of a kind was $300.
+This was played in a similar fashion to round 1, but there were several wild cards (or "jokers"), which made five of a kind possible; as in "2-3-4-5", payoff for five of a kind was $300.

-At the end of each round, the players recieved payoffs for their hands (and, of course, the player with the better hand recieved a $50 "high hand bonus"); the player with the most money at the end of round 3 won the game and went on to play the bonus round.
+At the end of each round, the players recieved payoffs for their hands (with the player who built a better hand recieving the aforementioned $50 "high hand bonus"); the player with the most money at the end of round 3 won the game and went on to play the bonus round.
 The losing contestant got to keep whatever money s/he had earned, and also recieved a copy of the "Super Pay Cards!" home game (NOTE: In the event of a tie after round 3, a playoff was held, w/each player calling one card from those remaining on the board and the contestant that started round 3 getting first pick; whichever player drew the higher card won the game, plus an additional $50).

 Level 2: Same as above, only the champion was shown eight cards for eight seconds, and successfully matching the one chosen from Mary Lou's hand was worth $500.

 Level 3: Twelve cards for twelve seconds; matching the card here won $5,000.